Travis

 The value of the $TRAVIS_OS_NAME variable is set to linux or osx according to the operating system a particular build is running on, so you can use it to conditionalize your build scripts.

-If you are already using a build matrix to test multiple versions, the os key also multiplies the matrix.
+If you already use a build matrix to test multiple versions, the os key also multiplies the matrix.

 Operating System differences #